oatlog/oatlog/doc/report/main.typ

 E-classes that are uprooted after a `union()` will still be referred to in various e-nodes, so there must be a canonicalization step in which all such e-nodes are updated.

-#TODO[hard to parse]
-Finally, addition along with all other functions satisfy that for any given input there is exactly one valid output, or for partial functions at most one valid output.
-This is called functional dependency and means that for e-nodes $(op, a, b, c)$ and $(op, a, b, d)$ we are guaranteed that
+Finally, addition satisfies that for any given input there is exactly one valid output.
+This is called functional dependency and holds for any total function, and for partial functions there is at most one valid output.
+This functional dependency means that for any e-nodes $(op, a, b, c)$ and
-$c=d$.
-This motivates storing e-nodes in a map from operator and inputs to output.
+$(op, a, b, d)$ we are guaranteed that $c=d$, motivating storing e-nodes in a map from operator and inputs to output.

 @fig_background_practice_canonicalization combines these insights to represent an e-graph as a pair of `uf: UnionFind` and `enodes: HashMap<(Op, EClass, EClass), EClass>`.
 It also shows how e-class